Accelerating Gradient Tracking with Periodic Global Averaging: Numerical experiments

 \section{Numerical experiments}

-This numerical experiments presented in this section illustrate how GT-PGA accelerates practical convergence compared to vanilla GT.
+This numerical experiments presented in this section illustrate how GT-PGA accelerates practical convergence compared to vanilla GT and LU-GT.
 We apply GT-PGA to solve the least squares problem with a nonconvex regularization term:

 where the decision variable is $x \in \reals^d$, $x[j]$ is the $j$th component of~$x$, and $\{(A_i,b_i)\}_{i=1}^n \subset \reals^{m_i \times d} \times \reals^{m_i}$ are the local data held by agent~$i$.
 In our simulation, we set $\lambda=0.01$, $n=64$, $d=20$, $m_i = 500$ for all $i \in [n]$, and the entries of each $A_i$ are drawn independently from standard Gaussian distribution.
 For all $i \in [n]$, we randomly generate $\xtilde_i \in \reals^d$ and set $b_i = A_i \xtilde_i + z_i$, where $z_i \sim \cN(0, 0.01)$ are drawn independently.
 We test \cref{alg:gt} on various topologies, including the ring graph, 2D-MeshGrid, star graph, and static hypercuboid \cite{NJYU23}.